sr99622/onvif-mcp/docs/STREAM_AUTH.md

 - Nginx `auth_request` for route enforcement
 - The existing MediaMTX service for WebRTC signaling and encrypted media
 - The existing MCP resource-server JWT validation for Hermes
-- The existing snapshot service for static images
+- The existing snapshot proxy for live JPEG images

 Protected browser routes: